RetardCZE/Hackaton2024/README.md

  - Test out attacks on your app.
 You don't necessarily have to fix them, but you should explain them (llm jailbreak, violence messages...).
  - Do not finetune prompts too early.
 It can be quite time-consuming with low benefit.
+ - It is good to define app flow before implementation.
+(Initialization, data persistence, main events..)
+ - Program functionality should be separated from GUI.
+(Easy test is running the app in console and checking that it keeps all functionalities except the graphical ones ofc.)

 **LAST REMINDER**
  - DO NOT SHARE THE API KEY